SebastiaanZ/workshop-python-internals/README.md

 values, pushing one or more values on the stack, or both.

-Our binary operation will also mutate the stack: It will "process" the `left` and `right` operants, removing them from the stack, and push the result of the operation, the function call, on the stack.
+Our binary operation will also mutate the stack: It will "process" the `left` and `right` operands, removing them from the stack, and push the result of the operation, the function call, on the stack.
 This means that the net stack effect of pipe operator is that it removes 1 value from the value stack.
 We need to specify this "stack effect" of the